francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 - The alpha beta pruning in the minmax strategy was modifyed a little bit.
 - The maximum depth in the minmax strategy was setted to 10.

-More matches were played with $N = 4$; howver, since the computation is slow, the winning ratio was calculated on 10 matches for each opponent strategy.
+More matches were played with $N = 4$; however, since the computation is slow, the winning ratio was calculated on 10 matches (instead of 100) for each opponent strategy.

 The following table shows the new results.